-Based in Newport Beach, we have helped thousands of clients in the Orange County area.
-We believe in serving our community and work on contingency to make sure everyone can afford our services.
+We have helped thousands of clients in the Orange County area.
+We believe in serving our community and work on contingency to ensure everyone can afford our services.

 We serve cities across OC, including:

-We know that there are plenty of personal injury attorneys in Orange County, all vying for your business.
-But we also believe that Bisnar Chase is the best choice for bus accident victims.
+We know that many personal injury attorneys in Orange County are vying for your business.
+But we also believe Bisnar Chase is the best choice for bus accident victims.

-We have more than 40 years of experience in handling claims ranging from minor injuries to catastrophic damage.
-Our team of trial attorneys know the Orange County court system inside out and can win your case.
+We have more than 45 years of experience in handling claims ranging from minor injuries to catastrophic damage.
+Our team of trial attorneys knows the Orange County court system inside out and can win your case.

 Do not suffer in silence after an accident.
 Let us fight for the compensation you deserve.